-Figure: Search result of author Karen’s publications in a given database.
+Figure 3: Search result for author Karen’s publications in a given database

-The figure illustrates the search result of author Karen in an arbitrary database.
-The figure also indicates all citing publications (counting-lines) within the same database.
-In our example author Karen has 10 publications (a,b,c,d,e,f,g,h,i,j).
+The figure illustrates the search result for author Karen in an arbitrary database.
+It also indicates all citing publications (counting lines) within the same database.
+In our example, author Karen has 10 publications (a, b, c, d, e, f, g, h, i and j).
 NP = 10.

 Step 2: Sort publications by decreasing number of citations

-Table: Karen’s publications sorted by decreasing number of citations.
-View table as graph.
+Table 2: Karen’s publications sorted by decreasing number of citations.
+View table as graph